and Pre-Winter service and/or storage.

-4. The exhaust system should be installed with anti-seize compound wherever things fit together.
+4. The exhaust system, whenever apart, should be installed with anti-seize compound wherever things fit together.
 This means the header pipe joining areas, muffler joining areas, as well as the very important exhaust port finned nuts at the cylinder head.
 The split exhaust ring goes to the head, flat side faces head; the solid collar fits into the finned nut, and the flat end faces the nut surface: the 2 slanted, tapered, surfaces face each other.
 Exhaust port finned nuts should be unscrewed and brush-cleaned (toothbrush ...or, better, is a brass bristled brush) & gooped with anti-seize compound every year or two, without fail!
 If you do lots of short trips, do them for sure yearly.
 It is the number of heat/cooling cycles that mostly determines how often ....but also time/mileage.
 NEVER EVER continue unscrewing the nut if it suddenly starts to seize.
 If the finned nut starts to seize, cut it off without damaging the threads ...the finned nuts are cheap, repairs to head threads expensive.
 Multiple soakings of some sort of oily solvent, reapplied daily for a few days, may help to loosen the carbon or galling.
 Heating & allowing the thin lubricant to be sucked into the threads during cooling, may help.
 Gooped (anti-seize compound) exhaust port finned-nuts should be first screwed on using your hand ...and then a correct finned wrench.
 You will be quite unhappy if you do not do this maintenance regularly.
 Never oil the threads for assembly ...oil will slowly carbon-up and cause the nuts to seize.
 Do not over-tighten the exhaust nuts.
 I do not tighten them as tight as BMW says.
 I have an entire article on how to deal with these:

 6. Once: Remove, during a regular oil change, the pan, oilscreen, pickup.
 Clean, replace gaskets, tighten things, etc. Will not be needed again until engine overhaul.
 Include an inspection for cracks on the pickup & boss.
 Use Loctite medium strength blue on internal bolts for oil pickup fitments.
 New gasket(s).
 I have an article on the details: http://bmwmotorcycletech.info/pangasket.htm